nystudio107/craft-imageoptimize/README.md

 It will also optimize all of your image transforms automatically by running a variety of image optimization tools on them.
 As configured by default, all of these are _lossless_ image optimizations that remove metadata and otherwise optimize the images without changing their appearance in any way.

 Out of the box, ImageOptimize allows for the optimization of `JPG`, `PNG`, `SVG`, & `GIF` images, but you can add whatever additional types you want.
+It also supports using [Imgix](https://www.imgix.com/) to create the responsive image transforms.

 It's important to create optimized images for frontend delivery, especially for mobile devices.
 If you want to learn more about it, read the [Creating Optimized Images in Craft CMS](https://nystudio107.com/blog/creating-optimized-images-in-craft-cms) article.